 The Pervasive Influence of Judges’ Political Affiliation on Circuit Court Decisions

-To what extend can the ideological inclination of circuit court judges, as proxied by the party of the US president nominating them, help predict the outcomes of circuit court cases?
-Utilizing a novel datasets that I have assembled, comprising approximately 670,000 circuit court cases spanning a 35-year period from 1985, my analysis shows that political appointments can help predict outcomes in vastly larger universe of cases than was suggested by prior research.
+To what extent can the ideological inclination of circuit court judges, as inferred from the party of the U.S. president who nominated them, help predict the outcomes of circuit court cases?
+Utilizing a novel dataset that I have assembled, comprising approximately 670,000 circuit court cases spanning a 35-year period starting from 1985, my analysis shows that political appointments can help predict outcomes in a vastly larger universe of cases than has been suggested by prior research.

-Much of the empirical literature examining whether judges’ political affiliations systematically influence their decisions relied mainly on two standard hand-collected datasets.
-These datasets contain only a small sets of cases, focusing on ideologically contested or salient subjects in published cases (Dataset of the U.S. Court of Appeals Database – the Songer Project, and Sunstein et al. (2004, 2006)).
+Much of the empirical literature examining whether judges’ political affiliations systematically influence their decisions has relied mainly on two standard hand-collected datasets.
+These datasets contain only a small set of cases, focusing on ideologically contested or salient subjects in published cases (The Songer Project: Dataset of the U.S. Court of Appeals Database and Sunstein et al. (2004, 2006)).
 The rationale behind focusing on published cases dealing with “controversial issues,” such as abortion, affirmative action, capital punishment, and sex discrimination, is the belief that “outside of such domains, [Republican and Democratic judges] are far less likely to differ.”

-In this study, I seek to contribute to meeting this challenge and test whether, beyond published and ideological contested cases, the political affiliation of judges affects their decisions.
-I show that systematic differences between Democratic and Republican judges can be found in a much wider universe cases than those previously studied.
-Knowing the political composition of the circuit court panel can help predict outcomes in the great majority of circuit court cases.
-Thus, notwithstanding the forces of “professional discipline and legal consensus,” the outcomes of cases decided by circuit court judges depend significantly on the “luck of the draw”.
+In this study, I seek to contribute to filling this gap in the literature by testing whether the political affiliation of judges affects their decisions in cases other than those that have been published or are ideologically contested.
+I show that systematic differences between Democratic and Republican judges can be found in a much wider universe of cases than previously studied.
+Knowing the political composition of the circuit court panel can help predict outcomes in the vast majority of circuit court cases.
+Thus, notwithstanding the forces of “professional discipline and legal consensus,” the outcomes of cases decided by circuit court judges depend to a great extent on the “luck of the draw.”

-The study focuses on two types of cases: those in which the parties are of “unequal power” (over 80% of circuit court cases) and those in which the parties are seemingly of “equal power” (about 12% of circuit court cases).
+The study focuses on two types of cases: those in which the parties are ostensibly of “unequal power” (over 80% of circuit court cases) and those in which the parties are ostensibly of “equal power” (about 12% of circuit court cases).

-For the first type cases, I hypothesize the following Pro-weak Hypothesis: in litigation between parties of seemingly unequal power, the greater the number of Democratic judges on the panel, the higher the tendency for the panel to side with the seemingly weaker party.
+For the first type cases, I hypothesize the following Pro-weak hypothesis: In litigation between parties of ostensibly unequal power, the higher the number of Democratic judges on the panel, the greater the tendency for the panel to side with the ostensibly weaker party.

-What could explain this hypothesis?
-It might be that Democratic judges are more likely than Republicans, to support liberal legal position, which in many cases correlates with favoring the weaker side.
-Additionally, Democratic judges might have a greater sympathy for the weak, or they may be more concerned about the disadvantaged position of the weaker party in the preceding stages of the case.
+What could be the rationale for this hypothesis?
+It is possible that Democratic judges are more likely than Republican ones to support liberal legal positions, which in many cases correlates with favoring the weaker party.
+Additionally, Democratic judges might have a greater sympathy for the weak in general, or they may be more concerned about the disadvantaged position of the weaker party in the preceding stages of the case.

-To test this hypothesis, I identify the universe of cases involving parties of unequal power and find that in such cases, having a higher number of Democratic judges on the panel correlates with higher odds of a Pro-weak outcome, where I define a Pro-weak outcome to be equal to 1 if (1) the three-judge panel decides to reverse the case and the party initiating the appeal is the seemingly weaker party, or (2) the panel chooses not to reverse the case and the party initiating the appeal is the seemingly stronger party.
-In all other scenarios, it is defined as zero.
+To test this hypothesis, I identified the universe of cases involving parties of unequal power and found that in such cases, having a higher number of Democratic judges on the panel correlates with higher likelihood of a Pro-weak outcome.
+I defined a Pro-weak outcome as equal to 1 if: (1) the three-judge panel decided to reverse the case and the party initiating the appeal was the ostensibly weaker party; or (2) the panel chose not to reverse the case and the party initiating the appeal was the ostensibly stronger party.
+In all other scenarios, such an outcome was defined as equal to zero.